-The Lady behind the Colourflair
+The Lady behind Colourflair and the Colourflair system.

 Colourflair opened its doors in August 1984, working from a small studio in Brighton town centre.
 For Pat Scott Vincent, it was the culmination of a dream she had harboured since leaving her career in commerce and the media, to bring up a family.
 When had learned about personal colour analysis in 1982, she immediately recognised that it resolved many of the problems she had faced when choosing colour for herself, for both cosmetics and clothing.
 Having trained with a long established American company in 1984, she realised that colour and image was a wonderful career for women, especially those with children; who could work from home but be properly rewarded for the time involved.
 Pat was very aware how difficult it could be for women to leave their families or work, to take time out to train.

 Setting up a top quality training course was not easy, but with the help of her family, the first Colourflair course was sold in 1985.
 Maggy Burrowes, Pat’s daughter, worked closely with her on the development and Ray Vincent, her long suffering husband, helped with the business in his spare time.
 Pat’s other daughter Sarah, illustrated the style aids (which are still used throughout the profession).
 It was very exciting to be at the forefront of awakening knowledge about image in the UK.